Wednesday's gossip column

 Real Madrid have identified Borussia Dortmund and England midfielder Jude Bellingham as a target, despite strong links between the 18-year-old and a move to Liverpool.
 (Bild)

-Brentford want to extend the six-month deal Danish midfielder Christian Eriksen, 30, signed with the club.
+Brentford want to extend the six-month deal Denmark midfielder Christian Eriksen, 30, signed with the club.
 (Times)

 Manchester United's 21-year-old English defender Brandon Williams - currently on loan at Norwich - says there would be "no point" in him returning to Old Trafford to be a substitute.
 (Mail)